sandboxie-plus/sandboxie-docs/Content/StartCommandLine.md

 In both silent and normal operation, Start.exe exits with a zero exit code on success, or non-zero on failure.
 In batch files, the exit code can be examined using the _IF ERRORLEVEL_ condition.

-The parameter _/elevate_ can be used to run a program with Administartor privileges on a system where User Account Control (UAC) is enabled.
+The parameter _/elevate_ can be used to run a program with Administrator privileges on a system where User Account Control (UAC) is enabled.
 For example:
 ```
   "C:\Program Files\Sandboxie\Start.exe"  /elevate cmd.exe
 ```